lsst-sqre/sqr-049/index.rst

 ``POST /auth/api/v1/admins``
     Add a new administrator.
+    The bootstrap token may be used to authenticate to this route.

 ``DELETE /auth/api/v1/admins/{username}``
     Remove an administrator.
+    The bootstrap token may be used to authenticate to this route.
     The last administrator cannot be removed.
     Note that administrator usernames are not verified, and therefore it is possible to add a bogus username and then remove the last working admin.
     This is not addressed because this API is a temporary stopgap.